enasequence/read_docs/submit/general-guide/submissions-portal.rst

 .. image:: ../images/wsp_reports_4_run_file_report.png

 1. Enter the accession or name of a run to search for it directly
-2. Filter by processing status: active, completed, or failed
+2. Filter by submitted file archiving status: active, completed, or failed
 3. Modify the maximum amount of rows to be shown: default 100
 4. Download all the results of your query in a CSV file
 5. Rows are sorted by accession number